 Donepezil Galantamine Rivastigmine Memantine Acetylcholinesterase inhibitors can cause unwanted dose-related cholinergic effects and should be started at a low dose and the dose increased according to response and tolerability.
-Caution is recommended in patients with epilepsy, former history of convulsions or patients with predisposing factors for epilepsy Donepezil may exacerbate or induce extrapyramidal symptoms Neuroleptic malignant syndrome (NMS) has been reported to occur very rarely in association with Donepezil, particularly in patients also receiving concomitant antipsychotics.
-Bioavailability of galantamine may be increased with potent inhibitors of CYP2D6 (such as Quinidine, Paroxetine or Fluoxetine) or CYP3A4 (such as Ketoconazole or Ritonavir): may lead to an increase in cholinergic adverse effects.
-In these circumstances a reduction of the Galantamine maintenance dose may be necessary There is a risk of fatal overdose with patch administration errors, hence patients and carers should be advised of the patch administration instructions, particularly to remove the previous days patch before applying a new patch.
-History of seizures Body weight less than 50kg (may experience more adverse reactions and may be more likely to discontinue) Asthma or Chronic Obstructive Pulmonary Disease(COPD) Susceptibility to peptic ulcers History of falls/syncope Sick sinus syndrome or cardiac conduction disorders, including bradycardia Electrolyte disturbances Urinary retention or bladder outflow obstruction Gastro-intestinal obstruction In most clinical trials, patients with recent myocardial infarction, uncompensated congestive heart failure (NYHA III-IV), or uncontrolled hypertension were excluded.
+Caution is recommended in patients with epilepsy, former history of convulsions or patients with predisposing factors for epilepsy Donepezil may exacerbate or induce extrapyramidal symptoms Neuroleptic malignant syndrome (NMS) has been reported to occur very rarely in association with Donepezil, particularly in patients also receiving concomitant antipsychotics. (such as Quinidine, Paroxetine or Fluoxetine) or CYP3A4 (such as Ketoconazole or Ritonavir): may lead to an increase in cholinergic adverse effects.
+In these circumstances a reduction of the Concomitant use of N-methyl-D-aspartate (NMDA)-antagonists such as amantadine, ketamine or dextromethorphan should be avoided.
+These compounds act at the same receptor system as memantine, and therefore adverse reactions (mainly central nervous system (CNS)-related) may be more frequent or more pronounced (see also section 4.5).
+Asthma or Chronic Obstructive Pulmonary Disease(COPD) Susceptibility to peptic ulcers History of falls/syncope Sick sinus syndrome or cardiac conduction disorders, including bradycardia Electrolyte disturbances Urinary retention or bladder outflow obstruction Gastro-intestinal obstruction In most clinical trials, patients with recent myocardial infarction, uncompensated congestive heart failure (NYHA III-IV), or uncontrolled hypertension were excluded.
 As a consequence, only limited data are available and patients with these conditions should be closely supervised.
 Known hypersensitivity to active ingredient, or any other component of the product Pregnancy & Breastfeeding